latoyawenzinger/CryptoClustering/README.md

 # CryptoClustering

-This assignment uses two unsupervied machine learning techniques to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.
-Both techniques are compared to deteremine if there is an impact of using fewer features to cluster data using KMeans. **Principal Component Analysis (PCA)** is an optimizing machine learning method that reduces large datasets into smaller ones.
+This assignment uses two unsupervised machine learning techniques to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.
+Both techniques are compared to determine if there is an impact of using fewer features to cluster data using KMeans. **Principal Component Analysis (PCA)** is an optimizing machine learning method that reduces large datasets into smaller ones.
 Eventhough the datasets are reduced, it still preserves most on the information.

 **TECHNIQUE 1**: